MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 > [!Note]
 > You use the same Q# code for all steps of the workflow.
 In the short term you might have to tweak some portions of the code to account for the current hardware limitations.
 But in the long run you’ll be able to switch between various simulators and hardware providers without any code modifications.

-## Who is Azure Quantum for?

-Developers will find tools to formulate and run optimization problems on large-scale or hardware-accelerated Azure compute resources, as well as for developing durable quantum applications for quantum hardware.

-For businesses, Azure Quantum is the best path to leverage the latest optimization technologies from Microsoft and its partners, as you seek long term cost-saving solutions.
-You will get access to some of the most diverse quantum resources available today—including optimization solvers and quantum hardware—with applications for a wide range of industries.
-To learn more about quantum applications in real-life problems, see the following [case studies](https://azure.microsoft.com/resources/whitepapers/search/?term=quantum).

-As a researcher, student or quantum enthusiast, you will broaden your learnings through the access to the most diverse set of quantum technologies.
-To learn more about research resources and career opportunities, see the [Microsoft Quantum Computing research area](https://www.microsoft.com/research/research-area/quantum-computing/?facet%5Btax%5D%5Bmsr-research-area%5D%5B0%5D=243138&sort_by=most-recent)

 ## Quantum cloud solutions available on Azure Quantum